Stand Ready to Take Action for CRNA and APRN Full Practice Authority in the VHA and Fight Possible Anti-CRNA Amendments on Capitol Hill

 - The AANA continues to encourage House members to cosponsor the “Improving Veterans Access to Quality Care Act” (H.R.
 1247) and Senators to cosponsor the “Veterans Health Care Staffing Improvement Act” (S. 2279).
 The bills currently have 52 and 10 bipartisan cosponsors respectively.
 Be sure to thank your legislators who have supported expanding Veterans access to care through Full Practice Authority for CRNAs and other APRNs.

 What Documentation will be Required to Prove Class B Credits, and in What Form/Format?

 AANA members who have recertified and entered the CPC Program will be provided with access to an online portal (by the AANA, as a benefit of your membership) where you can record your Class B credit participation and deposit all of the supporting documentation to prove your involvement.
 AANA members who are in the current recertification program until 2017 will still see their traditional transcript.
 If you are not an AANA member, you will have to maintain your Class B credit records on your own and report them to the NBCRNA every four years much like you have managed your CE credits in the past.
 Regardless of your membership, the NBCRNA has developed a table of information that will detail what information needs to be collected and retained for Class B credits.
-For access to this table, please click here.

 For more information about the NBCRNA's Continued Professional Certification (CPC) Program, which will launch on Aug.
 1, 2016, go to the cpc-facts.aana.com and NBCRNA websites.